Richard Grant - Third Mayor of Bratenahl

-Richard Grant was elected as the third mayor of Bratenahl in 1919 replacing Robert Ireland.
+Richard F. Grant was elected as the third mayor of Bratenahl in November 1919, replacing Robert Ireland.
 He served for eight years from 1920 through 1927.
 Grant had previously served six years as marshal of the village.

 Prohibition, the nationwide constitutional ban on the production, importation, transportation, and sale of alcoholic beverages dominated Grant’s tenure as mayor.
 Rumrunners found a safe harbor for deliveries from Canada to Dugway Brook, only steps away from the Country Club bar.
 Life in Bratenahl proceeded with minimal upset.
 Residents enjoyed a heyday of opulence.

-Grant was vice president of the M. A. Hanna Co, since its incorporation in 1923 and for six years preceding, he was a partner in the firm.
-From 1923 to 1928 he had been president of the Susquehanna Collieries Co.
+Grant was vice president of the M. A. Hanna Company since its incorporation in 1923, and for the six years preceding, he was a partner in the firm.
+From 1923 to 1928, he had been president of the Susquehanna Collieries Co.
 In 1928, Grant moved to New York City were as the president of the Lehigh Valley Coal Corporation directed the affairs of the company.
-He was later asked where would he choose to live if he could live anywhere.
-His answer, “Cleveland, because my friends are there and they are necessary for my happiness.”
+When asked where he would choose to live if he could live anywhere, he answered, “Cleveland, because my friends are there, and they are necessary for my happiness.”

-Richard Frank Grant was born in Owatonna, Minnesota on December 1, 1879, the son of Frank and Mary Grant.
-He received a Ph.B. from Yale in 1899, and an LLB from New York Law School in 1901.
+Richard Frank Grant was born in Owatonna, Minnesota, on December 1, 1879, the son of Frank and Mary Grant.
+He received a Ph.B. degree from Yale in 1899, and an LLB degree from New York Law School in 1901.

 Grant was a member of the Cuyahoga County Republican executive committee.
-He was also a member of the national war finance committee of the American Red Cross and served as chairman of the membership and finance drives for Ohio, Indiana, and Kentucky in 1917.
+He was also a member of the national war finance committee of the American Red Cross.
+He served as chairman of the membership and finance drives for Ohio, Indiana, and Kentucky in 1917.